LennyDuan/Book/README.md

 This is a notebook record all the knowledge I learned about Amazon Technologies such as MTurk, AWS and ect

 **Lenny Duan** is the original author.
 Please give credit to the original author when you use it elsewhere.
-For any website reprinted the article channels, please reference.
+For any website reprinted the article channels, please reference

 ---